lorengreenfield/halfcab/README.md

 ```
 Notice:
-1. This browser code is also creating an mdc function to add to the cd object, but this time, it's actually importing the real material-components-web library and using the autoInit feature, before returning the element.
+1. This browser code is also creating an mock function to add to the cd object, but this time, it's actually importing the real someBrowserOnlyLib library and using it before returning the element.
 2. The halfcab function returns a promise that returns our root element ready for us to use.

 ###### The common file between server and browser - components.js